Today we’re going to take a look at taurine, an amino acid that brand new research reveals plays multiple and amazing roles in bone health.

 Foods High In Taurine

 As we age, the need for dietary taurine increases.
-In keeping with the nutritional philosophy of the Save Our Bones Program, let’s look at whole food sources of this crucial amino acid.
+In keeping with the nutritional philosophy of the Osteoporosis Reversal Program, let’s look at whole food sources of this crucial amino acid.

 Here are some of the foods with the highest taurine content, some of which are Foundation Foods in the Program.